eamonnofarrell/Python_exercises/README.md

 Prog&amp;Script online exercises
 Week1 exercise is contained in file Week1&Week2.txt.
 The objective of the exercise is to calculate the nth Fibonacci number where n the sum of the first and last letters of your first name as numbers.
 In mathematics, the Fibonacci numbers are the numbers in the following integer sequence, called the Fibonacci sequence, and characterized by the fact that every number after the first two is the sum of the two preceding ones 1,1,2,3,5,8,13,21,34,55...etc Ref Wikipedia. https://en.wikipedia.org/wiki/Fibonacci_number

 Week2 exercise is also contained in file Week1&Week2.txt.
-Using code from tutorial, change string variable to contain students name.
-Student is required to change the string variable to contain own surname, and rerun it.
-Can you figure out what ord() does?
-Try to Google it to find out.
-Post the output of the program, along with any insight you have as to what ord() does, to the discussions forum.#
+Student is required to change the string variable in code from tutorial to contain own surname, and rerun it.
+Function ord() returns an integer representing the Unicode code point of that character.

-The first letter O, is number 79
-The last letter l, is number 108
-Fibonacci number 187, is 538522340430300790495419781092981030533L
-ord() returns an integer representing the Unicode code point of that character.

 Week3